laravel/docs/billing.md

 To secure your webhooks, you may use [Stripe's webhook signatures](https://stripe.com/docs/webhooks/signatures).
 For convenience, Cashier includes a middleware that validates the incoming Stripe webhook request is valid.

-To get started, ensure that the `stripe.webhook.secret` configuration value is set in your `services` configuration file.
-Once you have configured your webhook secret, you may attach the `VerifyWebhookSignature` middleware to the route:
+To enable this, ensure that the `stripe.webhook.secret` configuration value is set in your `services` configuration file.

-    use Laravel\Cashier\Http\Middleware\VerifyWebhookSignature;

-    Route::post(
-        'stripe/webhook',
-        '\App\Http\Controllers\WebhookController@handleWebhook'
-    )->middleware(VerifyWebhookSignature::class);

 <a name="handling-braintree-webhooks"></a>
 ## Handling Braintree Webhooks